 Now that you have seen Cardano and ADA explained, you might want to get some practical advice.
 In addition to the [full node] (https://github.com/input-output-hk/cardano-wallet) wallet Daedalus, there is a mobile wallet Yoroi by Emurgo, designed specifically for Cardano.
 However, you can use a single wallet for multiple currencies as well.

 As a major cryptocurrency , ADA is supported by almost all multi-coin wallets.
 We recommend Exodus because you can stake Cardano and exchange ADA with ChangeHero right in your wallet.
 If you value security, hardware wallets are the way to go.
 Trezor devices have the best reputation for a reason, and the Trezor Suite client lets you manage and swap your cryptocurrencies.

 How to Exchange ADA on ChangeHero?

-How do you get Cardano crypto?
+How do you get Cardano cryptocurrency?
 Quickly and easily on ChangeHero!
-Check the instruction how to buy ADA explained below:
+Check the instruction how to buy ADA below: